laksh-g/CSE455-CycleGANs/README.md

 Keras
 TensorFlow

-For more information refrer to slide 2 of [Demo Slides](https://docs.google.com/presentation/d/1w4oLIag3NXQzoHTgMCSeGJepoC8b0b8ABqd699oeiXk/edit?usp=sharing
+For more information refer to slide 2 of [Demo Slides](https://docs.google.com/presentation/d/1w4oLIag3NXQzoHTgMCSeGJepoC8b0b8ABqd699oeiXk/edit?usp=sharing
 )

+Additionally, we discuss our approach in detail in the video presentation.

 ## Dataset
 For our approach we used the dataset from Kaggle's : I’m Something of a Painter Myself Competition which has a collection of 300 Monet images and over 7000 real images.
 Our networks were made in TensorFlow using Keras models.